differentialhq/differential/docs/advanced/handling-failures/compute-recovery.md

     Note over HealthyMachine: Executes retried tasks
 ```

 However, it's possible that the particular workload that you're executing on the machine is what makes it crash.
-To account for this, there's a retry limit for any function call that results in a machine stall (default 2 times).
+To account for this, there's a retry limit for any function call that results in a machine stall (default 1 time).
 If the function fails more than the retry limit, Differential will mark the function as permanently failed.